 The best way to represent the Earth is with a globe.
-We live on one big blue marble that’s the shape of a sphere (or close to it)
+As you already know, we live on one big blue marble that’s the shape of a sphere (or close to it)

-But globes are hard to carry in your backpack, you can only see one side of the globe, it’s hard to measure distances and they’re just not as convenient as paper maps.
+But globes are hard to carry in your backpack and you can only see one side of the globe.
+On top of that, it’s hard to measure distances and they’re just not as convenient as paper maps.

 There are multiple ways to represent a sphere on a two-dimensional surface… Like Jason Davies popular Map Projection Transition Visualizer.

 Because you can’t display 3D surfaces perfectly in two dimensions, distortions always occur.
 For example, map projections distort distance, direction, scale and area.

 Every projection has strengths and weaknesses.
 All in all, it is up to the cartographer to determine what projection is most favorable for its purpose.